-Domestic Violence Lawyers in Okemos
+Okemos Domestic Violence Lawyers

-Getting Our Clients the Results They Need in Lansing & Across the U.S.
+Fighting Domestic Violence Charges in Lansing & Across the U.S.

 When many people hear the term “domestic violence,” their attention usually turns to the suffering of the victim.
 At White Law PLLC, we understand that the victim is not always the one making accusations.
 When people are wrongly accused, or their significant other exaggerates the situation to get what they want, the real victim is the alleged offender.